mcrooks83/hookieReader/README.md

 Released with the Creative Commons BY license (https://creativecommons.org/licenses/by/4.0).

+## DATA

+data for 4 participants that have similar data labels were used to test each participant was given a number 1-4 flight data had multiple directories so one was chosen that was in close proximity to all participants each directory before_flight, flight and recovery contains all .dat files

 ## COMPILE
 ensure gradle is installed and the path variables set (see online documentation) Use gradle to compile (from command line in this folder)